makersacademy/chitter-challenge/README.md

 7. Add a log in and log out page, which checks the database to match log in details

-8. Send an email when someone has been mentioned in a post

 ## Upcoming to-dos

-- Add condidtions to the sign in and post a peep
+- Send an email when someone has been mentioned in a post
 - Refactor
-- Update tests for creating a peep to link to the logged in user - when sessions are implemented
 - Encrypt passwords stored on DB
 - REGEX test for @ sign in email addresses
 - Errors for empty fields in post a peep form